 Positioning for feeding one baby by the breast and one by the bottle

-- Sit on the floor with your back against the sofa and a bouncy chair between your legs or sit on the sofa with the bottle fed baby sitting square to you, placed in a feeding cushion.
+- Sit on the floor with your back against the sofa and a bouncy chair between your legs or sit on the sofa with the bottle fed baby sitting square to you, placed in a feeding cushion in a semi upright position.
 Remember to never leave a baby unattended on a sofa / bed etc.

 REMEMBER: however much breastfeeding you do there is no limit on the amount of time you can spend skin-to-skin or just cuddling with your babies.
 Keeping in tune with your babies’ needs.
 Responding to their cues for food and comfort will help to keep that close bond with your babies.